A personal account of the charge in a letter by Colonel Jack Davies MC OC,

 I think I have written enough about that stuff now old chap except that when General Hodgen was giving out the ribbons he made a general speech to us all.
 When he came along to me he said “Captain Davies has done excellent work.
 I hope soon to have the pleasure of pinning a D.S.O. alongside that.”
 And he tapped the M.C. he had just put on.
 Well I don’t mind taking one you know, but I am not anxious to be winning one again.

 Well I’ll have a chance now for Pukka promotion to the rank of Major has gone in and I have no reason I suppose it won’t go through, in fact I wish I was as certain the war would be over in 6 weeks.
 I have been commanding a Squadron all the time since February when I joined the Regiment so I shall be glad to have the rank, also glad I did not have to get anyone killed.
 Major Birder the late squadron leader has been appointed A.P.M.A.I.F. in Egypt and o/c ANZAC Provost Corps which should be a good soft job and one the old chap should get along O.K.
 He is the soul of uprightness and is getting too old for the field.
 I am writing by candlelight old chap and cannot see what I am doing so I will stop now.
 I will get a copy made of what I call my official account of the Beersheba action with a copy of plan and sketch made of the place the next day which will give you a better idea of what happened.
+Experience the exciting world of online gambling at Casinomaxi the leading online casino.
+With a wide selection of games including slots, table games, and live dealer games, you can enjoy hours of fun and big wins.
+Sign up today and receive generous bonuses and promotions for your first deposit!

 I hope by this that you are settled down again and getting a little more appreciation for your work.
 I often regret that you did not wait and join the AIF, you would certainly have your majority by now and a grand job at one or our general hospitals, but one never really knows.
 I often say one wants to leave one self in the hands of providence at the game and try to get through.